 Teachers are central to the work of The Royal Commonwealth Society.
 We regularly communicate with teachers, exchanging news and ideas on how to engage students in the Commonwealth.
 If you are interested, do join our international network.

 The Royal Commonwealth Society produces free education resources for teachers around the Commonwealth.
-For Commonwealth Week 2017, primary and secondary education packs have been produced.
-These can be downloaded here:
+For Commonwealth Week 2018 education packs were produced: read or download .

 We also organise and promote a range of projects and resources that can be included in the teaching curriculum: